dave45678/ProgrammingFundamentals/github_pages.md

 Since version 2.0 it also supports responsive web design.
 This means the layout of web pages adjusts dynamically, taking into account the characteristics of the device used (desktop, tablet, mobile phone).

-To make your page work with Bootstrap add the following code to your index.html page in the ```<head></head>``` section.
-Bootstrap requires jQuery but since we added that earlier then it isn't necessary to add it again.
+To make your page work with Bootstrap add the following code to your index.html page in the ```<head></head>``` section. *Bootstrap requires jQuery*.
+We added that earlier so it isn't necessary to add it again.

 ```html
 <!-- Bootstrap -->